dentira/temporal-charts/HELM_REPOSITORY.md

 ### Chart not found after adding repository

-1. Verify Bitbucket Pages is enabled and published
+1. Verify GitHub Pages is enabled and published
 2. Check that the `docs/` directory is committed and pushed
-3. Ensure the URL in `index.yaml` matches your Bitbucket Pages URL
+3. Ensure the URL in `index.yaml` matches your GitHub Pages URL
-4. Wait a few minutes for Bitbucket Pages to update (it may take 5-10 minutes)
+4. Wait a few minutes for GitHub Pages to update (it may take 5-10 minutes)
+5. Check the Jenkins pipeline runs to ensure the build and deployment succeeded

 ### Index file not updating